The Summer Set: Tours

-In 2009, The Summer Set played at Alternative Press's AP Tour, touring with bands such as The Cab, Never Shout Never, Hey Monday, and Every Avenue.
-Following the AP Tour, The Summer Set toured with Cartel.
+In 2009, the Summer Set played at Alternative Press's AP Tour, touring with bands such as the Cab, Never Shout Never, Hey Monday, and Every Avenue.
+Following the AP Tour, the Summer Set toured with Cartel.

 In 2010, the band went on to play several festivals including The Bamboozle festival and the Vans Warped Tour.

-In 2011, The Summer Set participated in the free OurZone Magazine Tour, which took place over seven dates in the United Kingdom in May 2011.
+In 2011, the Summer Set participated in the free OurZone Magazine Tour, which took place over seven dates in the United Kingdom in May 2011.
 The band was also part of the Dirty Work Tour, which included All Time Low, Yellowcard, and Hey Monday.
 The Dirty Work Tour ran from March to May in 2011, covering most of the United States.

 In 2013, the Summer Set performed on the Vans Warped Tour 2013 on the Kia Forte Stage and Tilly's Stage.

-In 2014, The Summer Set toured in the United Kingdom with Paradise Fears and William Beckett on a string of dates after touring with We Are the In Crowd, Sleeping With Sirens, and Mayday Parade in Europe.
+In 2014, the Summer Set toured in the United Kingdom with Paradise Fears and William Beckett on a string of dates after touring with We Are the In Crowd, Sleeping With Sirens, and Mayday Parade in Europe.
 The Summer Set also completed an acoustic tour for Legendary in the United States.
 The band also participated in the Vans Warped Tour for the second year in a row.

-In 2015, The Summer Set traveled across the United States, performing twelve acoustic shows on the "We like It Quiet Tour".
+In 2015, the Summer Set traveled across the United States, performing twelve acoustic shows on the "We like It Quiet Tour".

 The Summer Set played shows throughout the United States and United Kingdom from April to June in 2016 on the Stories for Monday Tour.
 The Stories for Monday tour opened with Handsome Ghost, Karizma, and Royal Teeth.
-That summer, The Summer Set played the final two weeks of the Vans Warped Tour.
+That summer, the Summer Set played the final two weeks of the Vans Warped Tour.
 In August 2016, the band announced the Made for You Tour, where fans were allowed to select cities in which the shows would be played.
 During the Made for You Tour, the band performed shows across the United States throughout October and early November 2016.

 Following their return, the band played at Chain Fest 2021, as well as some intimate shows in December.
 They then played a headliner show at the 8123 Fest in Phoenix, Arizona, as well as the main show.

 The Summer Set toured in the United Kingdom in June 2022, after which they performed at Sad Summer Fest.
-The band is going to perform a show celebrating 15 years of The Summer Set and their new album on November 3, 2022, in Los Angeles.
+The band performed a show celebrating 15 years of the Summer Set and their new album on November 3, 2022, in Los Angeles.